 Dragon Well Tea Plantation

 He had forgotten all about the tea leaves in his sleeve and when he was talking with his mother she asked him what the smell was.
 He pulled out the leaves and brewed them.
 His mother got much better the next day.
 He was very impressed with the flavor and had 18 trees planted for tribute tea that would annually be sent to him.
-Soon, the Emperor Qianlong called the 18 trees in front of the Hugong Temple as the 18 imperial tea trees.
+Soon, Emperor Qianlong called the 18 trees in front of the Hugong Temple the 18 imperial tea trees.
 The 18 Imperial Tea Trees are devoted to tea.
 Beyond the trees are a series of teahouses, tea pavilions, and a restaurant.
 They are all built in traditional Chinese style and surrounded by bamboo groves and trees.
 Higher up on the mountain are small tea pavilions for visitors to sit amongst tea trees and enjoy tea.

-Dragon Well Tea is named after a well in the village where according to a legend that a dragon dwelled and ensured that it rained.
+Dragon Well Tea is named after a well in the village where according to a legend a dragon dwelled and ensured that it rained.
 The well is still there.
-The area surrounding the well has many buildings and pavilions in it also.
+The area surrounding the well also has many buildings and pavilions in it.
 There are meandering paths connecting them, and the area is sheltered by large trees and bamboo groves.
 It is a very lovely place.
 It is very deep and is still being fed by a natural spring.
 The well is surrounded by a small marble fence carved in the shape of clouds.
 Clouds are where dragons are supposed to traditionally dwell.
 It is amazing!
 Brewing tea with the dragon well is extremely fragrant!

 The atmosphere is very wonderful and peaceful.
-The tea houses, tea pavilions, and the restaurant are beautifully placed amongst bamboo groves and tea trees.
+The tea houses, tea pavilions, and restaurants are beautifully placed amongst bamboo groves and tea trees.
 The workers all wear traditional style clothing and are very good at doing Gongfu Cha.
 It looked like a beautiful Chinese garden devoted to tea.
 So if you have a chance to come to Hangzhou, do not miss the Dragon Well Tea Plantation!

 Contact us for a tailor-made China tour.